 Top Ten Tennis Strings Right Now – Tecnifibre X-One Biphase

 A top string if you want comfort and power.
 The price is high, but the playability is very good.
 You get a gut-like response and feel (not quite, but close) in a multifilament string.
-Definitely not a string for string breakers or players who crave control and spin, but for players who want a comfortable and powerful string, this one is top notch.
+Not a string for string breakers or players who crave control and spin, but for players who want a comfortable and powerful string, this one is top-notch.
 A good one to hybrid a poly string with if you want more spin.

 Top Ten Tennis Strings Right Now – Volkl Cyclone Tour

-If you are looking for a bit more spin than the above options, but still good comfort, Volkl Cyclone Tour is a great choice.
+If you are looking for a bit more spin than the above options, but excellent comfort, Volkl Cyclone Tour is a great choice.
 A twisted string with a shape that creates buckets of spin, but also offers a lot more power and comfort than its bigger brother, Volkl Cyclone.

 Top Ten Tennis Strings Right Now – Solinco Tour Bite Soft

 One of my favorite softer poly strings.
 You get the spin and bite of the iconic Tour Bite string but in a more comfortable package.
 Durability and control are not quite as good as Tour Bite and other control polys, but if you want comfort and spin, this is one of the best strings on the market.